-The Managing Agents, RSMD and BNPPRE, employ the energy bureau service Carbon 2018 for their respective portfolios.
-Carbon 2018's main role is to ensure procurement, bill validation and energy performance support.
-It is important to highlight that Carbon 2018 is appointed by the Managing Agents and not directly by The Crown Estate.
+The managing agent for Central London employs the energy bureau service Carbonxgen for the portfolio.
+Carbonxgen's main role is to ensure procurement, bill validation and energy performance support.
+It is important to highlight that Carbonxgen is appointed by the managing agent and not directly by The Crown Estate.